mjwhitta/zoom/README.md

 zoom allows to you create profiles for commands other than ag/ack/grep.
 This may make zoom a friendly tool for pen-testers who are looking for a simple way to store exploits.

+## Supported editors

+zoom currently works with:

+ - vim
+ - emacs
+ - nano
+ - pico
+ - jpico
+ - any editor with `+LINE` as an option in it's man page

 ## What is [ag](https://github.com/ggreer/the_silver_searcher)?